germain-hug/GANs-Keras/README.md

 To install dependencies, run `pip install -r requirements.txt`

 ### DCGAN
+Deep Convolutional GANs was one of the first modifications made to the original GAN architecture to avoid mode collapsing.
+Theses improvements include:
+- Replacing pooling with strided convolutions
+- Using Batch-Normalization in both G and D
+- Starting G with a single Fully-Connected layer, end D with a flattening layer.
+The rest should be Fully-Convolutional
+- Using LeakyReLU activations in D, ReLU in G, with the exception of the last layer of G which should be tanh

 **TODO** -> Add picture + explanations
 Running pretrained model: `python main.py --type DCGAN --no-train --model weights/DCGAN.h5`